Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

 \subsection{Dynamic symbolic policies remain robust under partial state observability}

-The previous experiments demonstrated that static and dynamic symbolic policies are successfully evolved for a linear and non-linear settings.
-However, these experiments assumed noisy observations of the full state, which is not representative for most real-life applications.
-We hypothesized that the memory capacity of the dynamic policies is particularly beneficial when the policies are confronted with partial observations of the state.
-To test this hypothesis, symbolic policies were evolved for stabilisation of the SHO and the acrobot swing-up under partial state observability, where the velocity is not observed in both environments.
+The previous experiments demonstrated that static and dynamic symbolic policies are successfully evolved for linear and non-linear settings.
+However, these experiments assumed the full state is observed, which may not be representative for real-life applications.
+We hypothesised that the memory in dynamic policies is particularly beneficial when confronted with partial state observations.
+To test this hypothesis, symbolic policies were evolved for the SHO and acrobot environments under partial state observability, where the velocities are not observed (Figs.~\ref{Fig: ho_results}c and \ref{Fig: acrobot_results}c).

-The SHO environment remains linear, therefore optimal LQG controller again represents the upper bound fitness value (Figure~\ref{Fig: results}C, black curve).
-Random search was excluded in this experiment, because it could not consistently discover high-performing policies in the previous experiment (Figure~\ref{Fig: results}A, purple curve).
-The NDE converges to a slightly lower fitness (Figure~\ref{Fig: results}C, green curve) than it did in the full observable SHO (Figure~\ref{Fig: results}A, green curve).
-However, the NDE still consistently produced policies that are close to optimal in terms of performance.
+The SHO remains linear, therefore the LQG controller again represents the upper bound fitness (horizontal black lines).
+The NDE converged to a slightly lower fitness (green curves) compared to the experiments with full state observability.
+However, the NDE still consistently produced policies close to the upper bound in terms of performance, with a few policies that perform worse on the acrobot (green dots).

-As expected, the average best fitness of GP-S converges to a substantially poorer fitness than the NDE (Figure~\ref{Fig: results}C, blue curve).
-The validation fitness of GP-S also shows that every policy obtains similar performance and fails to satisfy the task when the velocity is excluded from the observations (Figure~\ref{Fig: results}C, blue dots).
-Differently from GP-S, well-performing dynamic symbolic policies are successfully optimised with GP in this experiment (Figure~\ref{Fig: results}C, orange curve).
-The average best fitness of GP-D converges to a similar fitness as the NDE.
-Additionally, the validation fitness is consistent, and some policies even perform better than the NDE policies (Figure~\ref{Fig: results}C, orange dots).
+As hypothesised, GP-S converged to a substantially lower fitness than under full state observability (blue curves).
+Every static symbolic policy fails to satisfy the task when the velocity is not observed (blue dots).
+Differently from GP-S, high-performing dynamic symbolic policies were still successfully evolved (orange curves).
+GP-D converged to a similar fitness as the NDE in both environments.
+Additionally, the validation fitness is consistent, and some policies even perform better than the NDE policies (orange dots).

-The dynamic symbolic policies perform significantly better than the static policies on the SHO with partial state observability.
-The acrobot swing-up experiment validates whether this difference in performance is also obtained in a non-linear environment.
-In this experiment, random search is again left out as baseline, because it could not produce comparable policies (Figure~\ref{Fig: results}B, purple curve).
-The NDE approach converges to high-performing policies (Figure~\ref{Fig: results}D, green curve), although at a slightly lower average best fitness than it did under full observability (Figure~\ref{Fig: results}B, green curve).
-The validation fitness of the best NDE policies shows less consistency than in the previous experiments, as there are a few policies that perform substantially worse than the average (Figure~\ref{Fig: results}D, green dots).